 Gay is a singer/songwriter from Southeastern Massachusetts.
 She performed in bands and acoustic duos from 2008, then went solo in 2012.
 In 2013 she released her first original, full-length cd, "little peaces".
 Between 2014 and 2016 she received numerous local music awards, including Best Local Acoustic Solo Act and Favorite Female Vocalist.
 Her powerful voice and soulful songwriting were showcased even further with the release of her second cd, "Work In Progress..." in 2015.
 She has played in hundreds of venues, weddings, and special events.

-"Poof & The Butterfly" - duo with Gay on vocals and acoustic guitar and Adam Frost on bass.
+"Poof & The Butterfly" - duo with Gay on vocals and acoustic guitar and Adam Frost on bass and vocals.

-"3-Way Street" - A trio featuring Gay on vocals and guitar, Sheamus McShea on guitar and vocals & Adam Frost on bass.
+"3-Way Street" - A trio featuring Gay on vocals and guitar, Sheamus McShea on guitar and vocals & Adam Frost on bass and vocals.